IHRA definition of antisemitism: Australia

-14 October 2021, Australian Prime Minister Scott Morrison announced that Australia would formally adopt the IHRA-WDA.
+On 14 October 2021, Australian Prime Minister Scott Morrison announced that Australia would formally adopt the IHRA-WDA.
 While the announcement was welcomed by Zionist advocacy groups including AIJAC (the Australia/Israel and Jewish Affairs Council) and the Zionist Federation of Australia, the New Israel Fund Australia and Australia Palestine Advocacy Network expressed concerns that the IHRA definition could be used to silence criticism of Israeli policies and actions.

+In 2022, the sole One Nation MP in the Parliament of South Australia, Sarah Game, introduced a motion to adopt the definition, which was passed in July 2022 after amendments were voted down.
+The move was welcomed by the Jewish Community Council of South Australia, and brought South Australia into line with the federal government, as well as with the New South Wales and Victorian governments.

 On 10 July 2025, the first report of Australia's Special Envoy to Combat Antisemitism urged adoption of the IHRA working definition and its examples throughout Australian government and society "as best practice for identifying antisemitism".
 It proposed that failure to conform to that standard should result in withdrawal or denial of government funding, or of charitable status, for any organisation, including universities.
 A "supplementary guide" to applying the definition is promised.
 The report was welcomed by some Jewish organizations but criticized by others.
-It was criticized in several quarters for a chilling of free speech particularly as to Israeli government policies, and a Trumpian threat to the independence of universities and arts organisations.
+It was criticized in several quarters for a chilling of free speech particularly as to Israeli Government policies, and a Trumpian threat to the independence of universities and arts organisations.
 Kenneth Stern, the definition's lead drafter, said that it would be a "disaster" for Australia to adopt the proposal to deal with antisemitism mainly by restricting speech.

-The federal government has said that it will respond to the report after receiving a report from the special envoy on islamophobia, due in August, and a final report on racism in universities from the Australian Human Rights Commission, due in October.
+The federal government said in July 2025 that it would respond to the report after receiving a report from the special envoy on Islamophobia, due in August, and a final report on racism in universities from the Australian Human Rights Commission, due in October.

+National broadcasters ABC and SBS have declined to use the IHRA definition, each preferring their own.
+It has since been adopted by the Australian Health Practitioner Regulation Agency, although more than 1400 practitioners and 60 health and medical organisations have collectively protested that the adoption could “target practitioners for lawful advocacy”.

 New Zealand

 On 24 June 2022, New Zealand formally became an observer of the IHRA.
-The announcement was welcomed by the New Zealand Jewish Council and the Holocaust Centre of New Zealand as a means of combating racism and antisemitism.
-Palestine Solidarity Network Aotearoa chairman John Minto claimed that adopting the IHRA-WDA would silence criticism of Israeli human rights abuses against the Palestinians.
+The announcement was welcomed by the New Zealand Jewish Council and the Holocaust Centre of New Zealand as a tool to "combat anti-semitism" and "the rise in anti-Jewish sentiment".
+Palestine Solidarity Network Aotearoa opposed the decision, stating in a press release that New Zealand should instead adopt the Jerusalem Declaration on Antisemitism.